undermoonn/object-shake-nuxt-perf/README.md

+# What for & How does it work

+See more detail in [useStateShake.ts](./composables/useStateShake.ts) and [object-shake repo](https://github.com/undermoonn/object-shake).

+Or check out this blog https://www.undermoon.me/blog/nuxt3-serialization-optimize (Write in chinese).

-# Test Case
+# Renchmark results

-- State was inject into document html with `useState`
-- Runs on 14' M1 Pro & preview mode
+Runs on 14' M1 Pro & preview mode

-# Results

 <details> <summary>SSR to Full load `v1.2.1` with chrome devtools close and not random walker</summary>